pip-services/pip-services-docs/content/en/python/commons/reflect/recursive_object_writer.md

 map key or array index.

-If the property does not exist or introspection fails this method doesn't do anything and doesn't any throw errors.
+If the property does not exist or introspection fails this method doesn't do anything and doesn't throw any errors.

 > `static` setProperty(obj: Any, name: str, value: Any)

 - **obj**: Any - an object to write property to.
-- **name**: str - a name of the property to set.
+- **name**: str - name of the property to set.
-- **value**: Any - a new value for the property to set.
+- **value**: Any - new value for the property to set.